gmnr/caesar-cipher/README.md

 # usage
 The following parameters are allowed

-"-r" - change the base to decrypt the message
+"-k" - change the base to decrypt the message